chrisgrieser/nvim-lsp-endhints/README.md

   to the end of the line.
 - [nvim-inlayhint](https://github.com/lvimuser/lsp-inlayhints.nvim) did pretty
   much the same thing for nvim < 0.10, but it is archived by now.
-Other than being maintained, `nvim-eol-lsp-hints` just overrides the handler introduced in nvim 0.10, resulting in a much simpler implementation.
+Other than being maintained, `nvim-lsp-endhints` just overrides the handler introduced in nvim 0.10, resulting in a much simpler implementation.

 <!-- vale Google.FirstPerson = NO -->